Software as a Medical Device (SaMD): Regulatory Guide

 If your goal is to develop Software as a Medical Device, this article outlines the key aspects you should understand before getting started:

-What is Software as a Medical Device (SaMD) and What is Not?
+What is Software as a Medical Device (SaMD)?

-However, software is not considered SaMD when its functions are purely administrative, such as billing or scheduling, with no medical or clinical purpose.
+Software is not classified as SaMD when its functions are purely administrative, such as billing or appointment scheduling, because these tasks carry no clinical intent or patient care purpose.

 To better understand these nuances, here’s a comparative table with concrete examples: